akhalizev/variant-organizer/README.md

 ## 💡 Tips for Best Results

+1. **Use Variant Properties**: For best results, use Figma's variant system instead of component properties
-1. **Consistent Naming**: Use consistent property names across your variants
+2. **Consistent Naming**: Use consistent property names across your variants
-2. **Complete Sets**: Ensure all logical variant combinations exist
+3. **Complete Sets**: Ensure all logical variant combinations exist
-3. **Clear Properties**: Use descriptive property names (e.g., "size" instead of "s")
+4. **Clear Properties**: Use descriptive property names (e.g., "size" instead of "s")
-4. **State Ordering**: The plugin automatically orders common states (default → hover → focus → disabled)
+5. **State Ordering**: The plugin automatically orders common states (default → hover → focus → disabled)
+6. **Icon Detection**: If using icons, include "icon", "left", or "right" in child element names for automatic detection

 ## 🛠️ Development